masikh/Masikh-Python-LDAP-Suite/README.md

 thing else you can easily undo this.
 This is part of the philosophy of MPLS.

-The philosophy behind MPLS is: Every helper-program should be callable from MPLS and the CLI.
+Another philosophy behind MPLS is: Every helper-program should be callable from MPLS and the CLI.
 Every helper-program (helpers) has a set of 'command-line arguments' you can set.
 This is obviously not needed when you call these helpers from within MPLS.
 Because every helper is a stand-